Vanilla Planifolia - care and culture recommendations

 Vanilla Planifolia - cluster with open flower and buds

-Pollination will be done manually - the pollen of a flower can be used to fertilize the same flower (self-fertilisation).
-Natural pollination does not occur in nature either, except in very rare cases (approx. 1%).
+Pollination is done manually - the pollen of one flower can be used to fertilize the same flower (self-fertilisation).
+Natural pollination does not occur even in nature, except in very rare cases (approx. 1%).
 To be effective, pollination should be done in the first part of the day, between 6:00 and 12:00.
 It can be done with a toothpick or other similar tools.
-In case of successful pollination, the flower will remain on the plant and will start to turn into a pod.
-In case of unsuccessful pollination, the flowers fall in 1-3 days.
+In the case of successful pollination, the flower will remain on the plant and will begin to transform into a pod.
+In the case of unsuccessful pollinations, the flowers fall off within 1-3 days.

-The fruit is presented in the form of a cylindrical capsule (pod) with a length of up to 20 cm and ripens in approximately 8-9 months after pollination.
-Harvesting is done before full ripening, because this involves the opening of the pods and the loss of commercial value.
-After harvesting, the pods do not have a specific aroma - the aroma appears during the ripening process and reaches its maximum potential 4-5 months after harvesting.
+The fruit appears as a cylindrical capsule (pod) up to 20 cm long and matures in about 8-9 months from pollination.
+Harvesting is done before full maturation, as this involves the opening of the pods and loss of commercial value.
+After harvesting, the pods do not have the specific aroma - the aroma develops during the maturation process and reaches its maximum potential 4-5 months after harvesting.

-Use of fruits .
-The fruits are widely used due to their specific aroma both in the food industry (pastry, confectionery, preparation of drinks, syrups, etc.) and in cosmetic products (aromatherapy, perfumes, other cosmetics).
-In traditional medicine, vanilla is used as an aphrodisiac and stimulant, soothing for feverish conditions and spasms, treatment for caries - but these possible medical effects require extensive studies.
+Use of the fruits.
+The fruits are widely used due to their specific aroma both in the food industry (pastry, confectionery, preparation of some drinks, syrups, etc.) and in cosmetic products (aromatherapy, perfumes, other cosmetics).
+In traditional medicine, vanilla is used as an aphrodisiac and stimulant, a calming agent for feverish states and spasms, treatment for cavities - however, these possible medical effects require extensive studies.

-Vanilla Planifolia - ripe fruits, ready for use
+Vanilla Planifolia - matured fruits, ready for use

-Vanilla Planifolia - ripe fruits, ready for use
+Vanilla Planifolia - matured fruits, ready for use

-Care .
-Vanilla Planifolia is considered impossible to kill - the only danger is overwatering, in which case it is cut from the base and replanted, being a plant that takes root easily.
+Care.
+Vanilla Planifolia is considered impossible to kill - the only danger is overwatering, in which case it is cut back from the base and replanted, being a plant that roots easily.

-The ideal atmospheric humidity is in the range of 50-80%, in airy / well-ventilated culture spaces.
-Although the plant tolerates lower values, in the long term it will slow down its growth and the aerial roots will dry out.
-Exposing the plant to too strong air currents also leads to the drying of the aerial roots.
+Ideal atmospheric humidity is between 50-80%, in airy / well-ventilated growing spaces.
+Although the plant tolerates lower values, in the long term it will slow its growth and aerial roots will dry out.
+Exposing the plant to too strong air currents also leads to drying of the aerial roots.

-Directing the lianas is an extremely important operation, if the production of fruits (pods) is followed.
-It can be done on trellis, mosstok or other types of supports, following the possibility of access for manual pollination.
+Training the vines is an extremely important operation if fruit (pods) production is desired.
+It can be done on a trellis, mosstok, or other types of supports, considering the possibility of access for manual pollination.

-Fertilization .
-A fertilizer for orchids or a balanced NPK fertilizer will be used, in weak dilution - approx. 30% compared to the values indicated on the packaging.
-To increase the absorption of nutrients, foliar fertilization is recommended, especially in the case of large specimens - balanced foliar fertilizers will be used, in weak dilution, to reduce the risk of burns.
-During the flowering period, the application of fertilizers with high nitrogen (N) values will be avoided, because they encourage vegetative growth to the detriment of flowering.
+Fertilization.
+An orchid fertilizer or a balanced NPK fertilizer should be used, in a weak dilution - approx. 30% of the values indicated on the packaging.
+To increase nutrient absorption, foliar fertilizations are recommended, especially for large specimens - balanced foliar fertilizers should be used in weak dilution to reduce the risk of burns.
+During the flowering period, the application of fertilizers with high nitrogen (N) values will be avoided, as these encourage vegetative growth at the expense of flowering.

-The substrate .
-Vanilla Planifolia prefers a well-drained substrate, with small grain and a high content of organic matter.
-In the greenhouse, we use our own substrate recipe, composed of coconut peat, fermented peat, perlite and small-grained bark.
-Growing in sphagnum moss is suitable for propagation and for young specimens.
+Substrate.
+Vanilla Planifolia prefers well-drained substrate, with small granulation and a high organic matter content.
+In the greenhouse, we use our own substrate recipe, composed of coconut peat, fermented peat, perlite, and small granulated bark.
+Growing in sphagnum moss is suitable for propagation and young specimens.

-Harmful .
-Common pests can affect the development of the plant, but they do not pose a threat as long as they are kept under control by correctly applied phytosanitary treatments.
-The most serious problem is represented by the rotting of the roots in the substrate, but it can be avoided by controlled watering and a suitable substrate.
+Pests.
+Common pests can affect the plant's development, but they do not pose a threat as long as they are kept under control through properly applied phytosanitary treatments.
+The most serious problem is root rot in the substrate, but it can be avoided through controlled watering and a suitable substrate.

 Vanilla can be ordered here: Vanilla Planifolia

-Do you want to see more articles and accumulate more knowledge?
+Do you want to see more articles and gain more knowledge?
 This article is offered for free, but you can support secretgarden.ro with a review here:

 Google: Review on Google